 TRU currently teaches using DrJava for Java, but many students recommend against using this in the long term.
 For Java, IDE’s like Eclipse and IntelliJ are popular.
 Python users will often recommend PyCharm.
-Notepad++ and Sublime are general purpose IDE’s which are very good.
-Vim is very customizable and powerful, however the learning curve is very steep so often it is not a good choice for a first editor.
+Notepad++ and Sublime are general purpose text editors which are very good.

 Which OS should I use?